QMonkey/monkey-vim/README.md

-''              To the position before the latest jump, or where the last “m'” or “m`” command was given Ctrl+o          Go to [count] Older cursor position in jump list Ctrl+i          Go to [count] newer cursor position in jump list cod             Toggle diff cop             Toggle paste col             Toggle list
+''              To the position before the latest jump, or where the last “m'” or “m`” command was given Ctrl+o          Go to [count] Older cursor position in jump list Ctrl+i          Go to [count] newer cursor position in jump list Ctrl+^          Edit the alternate file.
+Mostly the alternate file is the previously edited file cod             Toggle diff cop             Toggle paste col             Toggle list